badoualy/morphy-toolbar/README.md

 Sample
 ----------------

-You can checkout the [Sample Application](https://play.google.com/store/apps/details?id=com.github.badoualy.morphytoolbar.sample)
+You can checkout the [Sample Application](https://play.google.com/store/apps/details?id=com.github.badoualy.morphytoolbar.sample) on the Play Store

 Setup
 ----------------